our team’s success and it’s

 What's your favorite thing to do in your spare time?

-I enjoy running, swimming, reading, drawing, playing the piano, and watching the Broncos on Sunday.
+I enjoy running, swimming, reading, drawing, and playing the piano.
 I especially like to go for long runs.
 It clears my mind and puts me into a meditative state.

 What other designer do you admire and why?